wellesley-cs230/wellesley-cs230.github.io/hw7.md

 ---

-# Homework 7, Part A: Merge Sorting a Linked List
+# Homework 7, Part A: Merge-Sorting a Linked List

 In this assignment, we will walk you through implementing merge sort for a linked list.
 In addition to the coding problems, we ask you to answer **open-response questions** and submit your answers in a file called `Answers.txt`.